How To Stop Dog Separation Anxiety Permanently! ULTIMATE Guide

 He was soaking wet!

 I figured he just had an accident, boy was I wrong.
 He wasn’t wet from pee he was wet from drool… yes drool, thick slimy drool!
-There was a huge puddle of it sitting inside his crate!
+There was a huge puddle of it sitting inside his dog crate!

 Fearful that there was something majorly wrong with him, I immediately called my vet.

 The Vet told me that everything would be okay, that Jax had severe separation anxiety and that I should put him in dog training as FAST as possible.

 Hi, There!
-My name is Ashley and today I wanted to share with you how I trained my 5-month-old American Pitbull Terrier puppy in as little as 4 weeks using something I didn’t even know existed until recently.
+My name is Ashley and today I wanted to share with you how I trained my 5-month-old American Pitbull Terrier puppy in as little as 5 weeks using something I didn’t even know existed until recently.

 Jax was around 2 months old when I first got him, he was all curled up in the corner of a dog crate looking all cute.
 He was also the runt, and since I’m pretty much a runt I knew he was the one!

-Unfortunately, I had to get a job after college and that meant Jax had to start spending 8 – 10 hours a day in a dog crate.
+Unfortunately, I had to get a job after college and that meant Jax had to start spending 8 to 10 hours a day in a dog crate.